alandtse/tesla/README.md

 Tesla options are set via **Configuration** -> **Integrations** -> **Tesla** -> **Options**.

 - Seconds between polling - referred to below as the `polling_interval`.
 - Wake cars on start - Whether to wake sleeping cars on Home Assistant startup.
 This allows a user to choose whether cars should continue to sleep (and not update information) or to wake up the cars potentially interrupting long term hibernation and increasing vampire drain.
-Default is on.
 - Polling policy - When do we actively poll the car to get updates, and when do we try to allow the car to sleep.
 See [the Wiki](https://github.com/alandtse/tesla/wiki/Polling-policy) for more information.

 ## Potential Battery impacts